iced-rs/rfcs/text/0000-focus-and-metadata .md

 - Is the the direction we should be headed in?
 Is there a better solution?
 Is there a better way to implement this?

-- How do we rerender the widget when the metadata changes?
+- How do we rerender the widget when the attributes changes?

 > What parts of the design do you expect to resolve through the implementation of this feature before stabilization?